dhondta/python-tinyscript/docs/helpers.md

-`ts.bruteforce_mask` | generator for bruteforcing according to a given mask (similar to this used in HashCat) `ts.capture` | decorator for capturing `stdout` and `stderr` of a function `ts.Capture` | context manager for capturing `stdout` and `stderr` of a code block `ts.execute` | dummy alias for calling a subprocess and returning its STDOUT and STDERR `ts.get_terminal_size` | cross-platform terminal size function `ts.silent` | decorator for silencing `stdout` and `stderr` of a function `ts.slugify` | slugify a string (handles unicode ; relying on [`slugify`](https://github.com/un33k/python-slugify))
+`ts.bruteforce_mask` | generator for bruteforcing according to a given mask (similar to this used in HashCat) `ts.capture` | decorator for capturing `stdout` and `stderr` of a function `ts.Capture` | context manager for capturing `stdout` and `stderr` of a code block `ts.get_terminal_size` | cross-platform terminal size function `ts.silent` | decorator for silencing `stdout` and `stderr` of a function `ts.slugify` | slugify a string (handles unicode ; relying on [`slugify`](https://github.com/un33k/python-slugify))